Solaris (1972 film): Retrospective response

 Salman Rushdie has called Solaris "a sci-fi masterpiece", adding, "This exploration of the unreliability of reality and the power of the human unconscious, this great examination of the limits of rationalism and the perverse power of even the most ill-fated love, needs to be seen as widely as possible before it's transformed by Steven Soderbergh and James Cameron into what they ludicrously threaten will be 2001 meets Last Tango in Paris.
 What, sex in space with floating butter?
 Tarkovsky must be turning over in his grave."
 In her 1997 article "Identifying Fears", M. Galina called Solaris "one of the biggest events in Soviet science fiction cinema" and one of few that do not now seem anachronistic.
 Japanese filmmaker Akira Kurosawa cited Solaris as one of his favorite films.
 Adam Curtis' documentary film Bitter Lake (2015) features scenes from Solaris.
 Its influence on Christopher Nolan's Inception (2010) was noted.

 Although Lem worked with Tarkovsky and Friedrich Gorenstein to develop the screenplay, he maintained he "never really liked Tarkovsky's version" of his novel.
 Tarkovsky wanted a film based on the novel but artistically independent of it, while Lem opposed any divergence of the screenplay from the novel.
 Lem went as far as to say that Tarkovsky made Crime and Punishment rather than Solaris, omitting epistemological and cognitive aspects of his book.
 But Lem also said in an interview that he had only seen part of the finale, much later, after Tarkovsky's death.
 Tarkovsky claimed that Lem did not fully appreciate cinema and expected the film to merely illustrate the novel without creating an original cinematic piece; Tarkovsky's film is about the inner lives of its characters while Lem's novel is about the conflicts of man's condition in nature and the nature of man in the universe.
 For Tarkovsky, Lem's exposition of that existential conflict was the starting point for depicting the characters' inner lives.
 In the autobiographical documentary Voyage in Time (1983), Tarkovsky says he viewed Solaris as an artistic failure because it did not transcend genre as he believed his film Stalker (1979) did, due to the required technological dialogue and special effects.

 In an example of life imitating art, Bondarchuk revealed in a 2010 interview that she fell in love with Tarkovsky while filming Solaris and, after their relationship ended, became suicidal.
 She said her decision was partly influenced by her role.

 Home media

 Solaris was released on LaserDisc in Japan in 1986.
-On May 24, 2011, The Criterion Collection released it on Blu-ray Disc.
-The most noticeable difference from the previous 2002 Criterion DVD release was that the blue and white tinted monochrome scenes from the film were restored.